vincetardy/frontend/README.md

-# frontend
+# Frontend Docs

-Checklists and docs for frontend projects
+This repo contains checklists and documentation for forward partners projects.

+It **currently** contains our:

+- Pre-launch Checklist;